RetroRevolution

 Is this Life immitates Game?

 I just posted my blog entry over on Core.
 Per my own directive, I’m attempting to segregate topics, but that sometimes proves difficult.
-When I first read this article on New Scientist, William Gibson’s “The Winter Market” came to mind and reminded me that for all the technological and scientific advancements humanity makes, we still have alot of social ground to cover and related issues to resolve – and most of those will be documented in psychological journals; issues I now see bleeding into the “virtual” interactions around me.
+When I first read this article on New Scientist, William Gibson’s “The Winter Market” came to mind and reminded me that for all the technological and scientific advancements humanity makes, we still have a lot of social ground to cover and related issues to resolve – and most of those will be documented in psychological journals; issues I now see bleeding into the “virtual” interactions around me.
 Perhaps the researchers who use simulations to study real world problems could extend their focus to the seemingly “normal” people who populate them.
 No doubt we could all use a bit of advice.

 Fido, sit.
 Fido, fetch.
 Fido, infiltrate and detonate.

-image of Boston Dynamics BigDog robot
+Image of Boston Dynamics BigDog Robot

 Read something today that reminded me of this, the first paragraph from William Gibson’s novel Count Zero: